 The CAS petition form, application for re-enrollment, in-state domiciliary form, medical withdrawal and clearance information, and CAS policies for academic reinstatement can be found in the Forms section.

 If the student is receiving any type of financial aid and has questions about eligibility for future aid or any obligations for repayment, he/she should talk with a staff member of the Financial Aid Office in Blow Memorial Hall (757-221-2420).
-The Office of the Dean of Students is not responsible for decisions affecting financial aid.
+The Dean of Students Office is not responsible for decisions affecting financial aid.

 Mail Box Keys

 Students must return campus mail box keys and complete a mail forwarding card at the Campus Post Office before they leave campus.
 Failure to return the key will result in a replacement fee that will put a hold on transcripts until the fee is paid.